 - Muscle weakness and/or damage to the colon and/or heart

 - Fainting spells

 - Colon infection

-Since laxative abuse rarely occurs without a form of disordered eating, individuals should obtain treatment that includes care for eating disorders so that they can have an increased chance at putting an end to their laxative abuse.
+Since laxative abuse rarely occurs without a form of disordered eating, individuals should obtain treatment and rehab at a professional center that includes care for eating disorders so that they can have an increased chance at putting an end to their laxative abuse.
 When an individual stops his or her laxative abuse, water retention and constipation often occur.
 Since those who abuse laxatives tend to enjoy the effect of feeling cleansed of food, these two side effects can be mentally upsetting to a point where one requires medical attention to avoid any more physical harm.
-While under the care of medical and mental health professionals, those struggling with laxative abuse can be supervised and treated in the most effective manner possible.
-By participating in professional treatment that provides residential, partial hospitalization, or intensive outpatient programming, those battling with laxative abuse can focus solely on healing in an environment that is conducive the recovery.
-These types of treatment options can help individuals addicted to the use of laxatives to learn more about a healthy lifestyle, stop dangerous patterns of behaviors, thinking, and disordered eating, and obtain valuable skills needed to help maintain a solid wellbeing, overall.
-Lastly, intensive treatment can offer an individual access to psychiatric services, therapeutic interventions, and nutritional counseling that can help bring about positive recovery.
+While under the care of medical and mental health professionals at a professional treatment and rehab centers specializing in eating disorders and co-occurring laxative abuse, those struggling with laxative abuse can be supervised and treated in the most effective manner possible.
+By participating in professional treatment and rehab at a center that provides residential, partial hospitalization, or intensive outpatient programming, those battling with laxative abuse can focus solely on healing in an environment that is conducive the recovery.
+These types of treatment and rehab options at a professional center specializing in eating disorders and co-occurring laxative abuse can help individuals addicted to the use of laxatives to learn more about a healthy lifestyle, stop dangerous patterns of behaviors, thinking, and disordered eating, and obtain valuable skills needed to help maintain a solid wellbeing, overall.
+Lastly, intensive treatment and rehab can offer an individual access to psychiatric services, therapeutic interventions, and nutritional counseling that can help bring about positive recovery.